scurrond/necs/README.md

 # Contents

+## - encs.hpp
+Library header file.

-## extra/benchmarks
+## - extra

-Benchmark setup & build file + some result files.
+Tests, benchmarks and example files.

+### -- model.hpp
+Data models for testing and benchmarking.

+### -- benchmarks

+#### --- main.cpp
+Main benchmarking setup.
+All benchmarks are done on an archetype with 3 components that are being updated with arbitrary data, iterated a 1000 times and then have averages calculated for them.
 Some benchmarks are missing for snooze, kill and wake operations for updates and executes.

-All benchmarks are done on an archetype with 3 components that are being updated with arbitrary data, iterated a 1000 times and then have averages calculated for them.

-Build currently only available for windows, prints results to console.
-Need to eventually switch to a professional benchmarking setup.
+#### --- build.bat
+Build file for benchmarks.
+Currently only available for windows.
+You must include an entity count as a console argument when running it.

+#### --- results
+Result text files for different operations per entity count.

 NOTE:
 Currently there is a query overhead for very low entity counts (under 100) of a few 100ns.
 Queries seem to start performing well at 100+, and well outpacing the for_each iteration method at 1000+ entities.
 See the relevant files for results.

-## extra/tests
+### -- tests

 Test setup & build file.
 Not finished.

-## extra/examples
+### -- examples

 Example files of different setups.
 Not finished.

-## encs.hpp

-Library header file.

 # Foreword